hacs/documentation/source/docs/publish/python_script.md

 When downloading/upgrading it will scan the content in the latest release.

-If there are multiple releases in the repository the user have some options to download a specific version.
+If there are multiple releases in the repository, the user has some options to download a specific version.
 The choices will be the last 5 releases and the default branch.

 #### If there are no releases